AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 # 6. The Apostles' Immediate Successors.

+## The First Christians not Explicit in Eschatological Matters.

 As we read the writings of the immediate successors of the apostles, we discover that matters of eschatology do not occupy their thought.
 They dwell on the advent of our Lord and dilate on its blessings to the